Artesians/TCL/characters/pyro/yanfei.md

 Increases the maximum number of **Scarlet Seals** by 1.

-* At 4 seals, Yanfei's charged attack will consume 0 stamina.
+* At 4 seals, Yanfei's Charged Attack will consume 0 Stamina.

 {% endtab %}
 {% endtabs %}